Outsourcing

 Time and Materials vs Fixed Price: When to Choose (FP) Contracts

-Historically, early outsourcing agreements were based solely on the fixed price model.
+Historically, early outsource mobile development agreements were based solely on the fixed price model.
 While the scenario has evolved significantly today, there remain many situations where an FP contract can be the perfect fit.

 Scenario 1.
 You have clear requirements and fixed deadlines